Dalles Mountain 60

 We have classified this route as a Training Route in that it lacks some of the more adventurous elements of gravel cycling that we love, and it has several segments on state highways (~ 20 miles of riding in total).
-We have not ridden this route, but we are familiar with many of the roads.
 We do not consider this a destination ride, but if we lived in the Hood River / The Dalles area, it would be a go-to route 1 to 2 times per year.

 We strongly suggest a red blinky light for this ride.
 And … there is food / water at Biggs Junction, about the halfway point.

 – Loop: 59 miles / 3900 ft gain